simonthum/ical2org/README.md

 so I don't see iCalendar text unless I want to - you can also simply cancel the output by removing the ERb tag.

-Next, I declare the tags I use for agenda filtering - including "imported" in case I want to get rid of anything not natively org.
+Then, I declare the tags I use for agenda filtering - including "imported" in case I want to get rid of anything not natively org.

 The `#LINK:` part is the cool stuff.
-It declares an "edit" link type which points to my stuff in our groupware and has a `%s` where the iCal UID is placed.
+It declares an "edit" link type which points to my calendar in our groupware and has a `%s` where the iCal UID is normally placed.
 Guess what - my template has a line that (roughly) says

     [[edit:<%= ev.uid %>][edit this in the webby webs]]